XiansAiPlatform/XiansAi.PublicDocs/docs/n-encyclopedia/access-agents-via-websocket.md

 6. **Pagination**
    - History is loaded in pages of 20 messages
    - More messages can be loaded by incrementing the page number
-   - The server indicates if more messages are available

 7. **Real-time Updates**
    - New messages are received through the `ReceiveMessage` event
-   - These messages are automatically added to the chat history
+   - Make sure the Messages are automatically added to the chat history
-   - The history is maintained in chronological order
+   - Make sure the history is maintained in chronological order

 ## Implementation